Guiguzi: Author

-Guiguzi is also one of the tutelary spirits claimed by the founder of Weixinism, in recent years.
+Guiguzi is also one of the tutelary spirits claimed by the founder of Weixinism, a new religious movement from Taiwan.

 Research

-There has been much speculation about the identity of the writer of Guiguzi and the authenticity of the work as a whole.
+There has been considerable speculation about the identity of the author of Guiguzi and the work's overall authenticity.
 While there has been no final outcome to this discussion, Chinese scholars believe that the compilation reflects a genuine corpus of Warring States period writings on political lobbying.
-While most writers doubt the assertion that the Guiguzi was written by a single personality, the Records of the Grand Historian do refer to a Guigu Xiansheng (鬼谷先生, i.e., Mr. Guigu) who taught persuaders Su Qin and Zhang Yi.
-Thus, this Guigu is traditionally considered the founder of the School of Diplomacy (縱橫家; Zònghéngjiā), a school of thought which was particularly interested in rhetoric.
-Guigu Xiansheng is also said to have taught famous Warring States generals Sun Bin and Pang Juan.
+While most writers doubt the assertion that the Guiguzi was written by a single personality, the Shiji does refer to a 'Teacher Guigu' (鬼谷先生) who taught persuaders Su Qin and Zhang Yi.
+Thus, Teacher Guigu is traditionally considered the founder of the School of Diplomacy (縱橫家; Zònghéngjiā), a school of thought which was particularly interested in rhetoric.
+Teacher Guigu is also said to have taught famous Warring States generals Sun Bin and Pang Juan.

-The association of the name Wang Xu (王詡) is not generally held to be supported.
+The association of the name Wang Xu (王詡) is not generally supported.
 Whereas books I and II are attributed to the same author, Book III is likely an addition by a later author.
 There is no material in the text to support the view held by some that Guiguzi is a book on military tactics.